 Swing Low or Swing High?

-The DJ 5
+The DJ 5-String

 I find this instrument ideal for playing Renaissance music.
 You can hear the five string in the video below.
 Please note: I’ve tuned this ukulele a semitone lower than normal.
 Why?
 A very tenuous answer but: I really like the sound.
 You can hear it in this video.
 I’m playing 3 pieces by Adrian Le Roy, originally for renaissance guitar.